VinceBCD/BCDiploma/sources/BCDiploma_token_sale_Bug_Bounty_Program.md

 * on https://www.bcdiploma.com

-If you've already read this information and have found a bug you'd like to submit to BCD for review, please use this form: [Submit a Bug](https://goo.gl/forms/R0w3vaKdjv3s7SqY2).
+If you've already read this information and have found a bug you'd like to submit to BCD for review, please use this form: https://www.bcdiploma.com/bug_bounty.html
 ## Rewards

-Paid out **Rewards** in ether are guided by the **Severity** category of the submission according to [OWASP](https://github.com/weifund/weifund-contracts/blob/master/BUG-BOUNTY-DETAILS.md)’s risk model, up to a maximum of $5,000 (in ETH) for campaign.
+Paid out **Rewards** in ether are guided by the **Severity** category of the submission according to [OWASP](https://github.com/weifund/weifund-contracts/blob/master/BUG-BOUNTY-DETAILS.md)’s risk model, up to a maximum of $5,000 (in ETH) for program.

 ## Rules